 c) Click Edit next to Internal /External Domain Permissions.

-d) Check the circle next to Only internal domains under the Permissions section to restrict access to the list of internal and external users that appear when sending an invitation.
+e) Under People Picker check the circle next to Only internal domains to restrict access to the list of internal and external users that appear when sending an invitation.

 This means that your internal users will still have access to the list, to make invitations quick and easy.
 And your external users will not have access to the list and therefore will not be able to see who else is using Huddle in your Company.